srinadhu/Capsule_Networks_Tutorial/docs/routing_paper.md

 Some of the observations are like thickness, skew, width, etc. This implementation results can be found along with code.

+## Segmenting highly overlapping digits

+Dynamic routing can be viewed as a parallel attention mechanism that allows each capsule at one level to attend to some active capsules at the level below and to ignore others.
+This should allow the model to recognize multiple objects in the image even if objects overlap which is what they will talk in this.

+### MultiMNIST Dataset

+They generate the MultiMNIST training and test dataset by overlaying a digit on top of another digit from the same set (training or test) but different class.
+Each digit is shifted up to 4 pixels in each direction resulting in a 36 × 36 image.
+For each digit in the MNIST dataset we generate 1K MultiMNIST examples.

+### MultiMNIST Results

+As a baseline they trained a CNN with two conv layers and two fully connected layers on top of them.
+The first layer has 512 convolution kernels of size 9 × 9 and stride 1.
+The second layer has 256 kernels of size 5 × 5 and stride 1.
+After each conv model has max pooling of size 2 × 2 and stride 2.
+The third layer is a 1024D fully connected layer.
+All three layers have ReLU non-linearities.
+The final fc layer is of 10 units.

+CapsNet performs better than the baseline model.
+The two most active digit capsules are treated as outputs of the model for the image.
+For the reconstruction each digit is picked seperately and activation vector of that digit is used.

 ## Other Datasets

 They tested the CapsNet on CIFAR-10 and achieved 10.6% error with an ensemble of 7 models each of which is trained with 3 routing iterations on 24 × 24 patches of the image.
 They also found that it helped to introduce a "none-of-the-above" category for the routing softmaxes, since they do not expect the final layer of ten capsules to explain everything in the image.